Benign prostatic hyperplasia (BPH), or enlarged prostate, affects men across the globe and has a major influence on their quality of life.

 Pelvic floor dysfunction is not uncommon, and it may further complicate your condition and lead to chronic pelvic pain syndrome and retrograde ejaculation.

-Overactive bladder
+Overactive Bladder

 As a result, the bladder and bowel don’t fill properly and may contract when they’re not supposed to.
 Overactive bladder is probably the most common problem men experience; it’s the sudden and urgent need to urinate, and it can be difficult to control.

-Urinary retention
+Urinary Retention

 Additionally, a high amount of feces in the bowel can cause incomplete emptying of the bladder.
 Remember, this is a common symptom of BPH.
 In turn, lower urinary tract problem aggravates, and your quality of life suffers too.
 That happens due to increased urinary frequency and urgency, but the bladder isn’t emptied properly when you go.

-PSA levels
+PSA Levels

-When discussing the relationship between constipation and prostate problems, it’s important to remember that consequences are far more serious than most people believe.
+When discussing the relationship between constipation and prostate problems, it’s important to remember that the consequences are far more serious than most people believe.
 Combined with prostate enlargement, constipation can increase prostate-specific antigen or PSA levels.

 Made by the prostate, PSA is a protein present in sperm.
-It’s also found in blood, but in tiny amounts.
+It’s also found in blood but in tiny amounts.
 Abnormally high PSA levels in blood imply something’s wrong in the gland.
 They may indicate you have prostate cancer.

 The most common prostate cancer symptoms include urge incontinence, urinary frequency and hesitancy, weak urine flow, feeling like the bladder hasn’t emptied fully, and bowel problems (especially if the advanced prostate cancer spreads to the bowel).
 Men who have colorectal cancer are at a higher risk of developing prostate cancer too.

-- Consume prebiotics and probiotics to improve gut microflora, necessary for healthy digestion
+- Drink water and stay hydrated throughout the day.
+Moreover, you have to avoid or limit soft drinks and coffee.
+Consume prebiotics and probiotics to improve gut microflora, necessary for healthy digestion.

 - Manage stress because it will help you eat more mindfully.
 When you’re stressed, you don’t chew your food thoroughly, which may contribute to constipation.